microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 10. Build and deploy the application through Android Studio to your desired device.
 If it is a new Android development device, you may need to enable developer options and debugging.
 For information on setting up your Android device for debugging, see [here](https://developer.android.com/studio/debug/dev-options).

+> Note: **If you choose to use your own scene for Android, add the `ARCoreTrackingObserver` MonoBehaviour to your Unity Scene.**

 ### iOS

 > Note: Building iOS applications requires a mac.